How to Support Your Spouse Through Job Loss Depression

 Recognizing the Signs of Depression

-• Constant irritability or anger
+• Constant irritability or sudden anger

-• Overwhelming sadness or tearfulness
+• Overwhelming sadness or frequent tearfulness

 • Expressing worthlessness (“I’m a failure”)

-• Extreme pessimism
+• Extreme pessimism about the future

-• Withdrawing from family, friends, and activities
+• Withdrawing from family, friends, and hobbies

 • Neglecting personal hygiene or household chores

-• Avoiding job search efforts
+• Avoiding job search efforts entirely

-• Constant fatigue, low energy
+• Constant fatigue and depleted energy levels

-• Unexplained aches, pains, or headaches
+• Unexplained aches, pains, or recurring headaches

-• Feeling physically slowed down
+• Feeling physically slowed down or lethargic

-Your Role: Supportive Partner, Not Problem Solver
+Your Role: Supportive Partner,

 You cannot fix this for them.
 Your job is to provide stability, understanding, and practical help.

-1. Listen Without Fixing: 👂
+1. Listen Without Fixing

 • Don’t: Immediately offer solutions (“Just apply for more jobs!” or “Stay positive!”).

 • Do: Give your full attention.
 Say, “That sounds incredibly tough,” or “Tell me more about how you’re feeling.”
-Validate their emotions: “It makes sense you feel that way.”

-• Silence is okay.
+• 💡 Silence is okay.
 Sometimes just sitting together helps.

-2. Validate Their Feelings:
+2. Validate Their Feelings

 • Avoid minimizing: (“It’s not that bad,” “Others have it worse”).

-3. Reinforce Partnership: 👫
+3. Reinforce Partnership

 • Use “we” language: “We’ll get through this together,” “We’re a team.”